-- You can also pretend play with stuffed animal to prep them for the day.
-You can even make the social story about the animal if you think they’ll enjoy it!
+- You can also pretend play with stuffed animals to prep them for the day.
+You can even make a social story about the animal if you think they’ll enjoy it!

 Make an “About Me” fact sheet to give to your child’s preoperative team.